helarteDeProgrmar/recorecobook/README.md

 ## 🔮 Future Improvements

 * Improve similarity heuristics (e.g., cosine similarity, machine learning).
-* Make an agent more to transform better the data.
 * Show better the data of the book.(Included images...)
 * Save a session of a user and its preferencies.
 * Dinamic filters when the user is watch the results.